 Garlic mustard has several competitive advantages which contribute to the success of its invasion:

-- Its rosette of evergreen leaves allows it to take advantage of the first spring sun rays and thus start its growth hastily, which gives it an important edge.
+- Early growth: Its rosette of evergreen leaves allows it to take advantage of the first spring sun rays and thus start its growth hastily, which gives it an important edge.

-- Garlic mustard roots produce glucosinolates, toxins that harm mycorrhizal fungi in the soil, which affects plants growing nearby.
+- Release of toxins into the soil: Garlic mustard roots produce glucosinolates.
+Those toxins harm mycorrhizal fungi in the soil, which affects plants growing nearby.
 The native vegetation then becomes scarce, which allows garlic mustard to expand further.

-- This invasive exotic species is very little or not at all grazed by herbivores such as white-tailed deers.
+- Low predation from herbivores: This invasive exotic species is very little or not at all grazed by herbivores such as white-tailed deers.
 The latter prefer the native vegetation, which becomes even more sparse.

 Impacts of garlic mustard on biodiversity

 Garlic mustard quickly forms dense groupings and can dominate the undergrowth in just 5 to 7 years.
-The size of the colonies can double every four years!
+The size of the colonies can double every 4 years!

 When invading a forest, garlic mustard can overtake native plants and threaten several species already considered at risk, such as American ginseng (Panax quinquefolius), an endangered plant in Québec.